 Australian Oyster Shucking Championships

-Australian Oyster Shucking Championships is one of the most unique races you will ever experience and it’s not just the Australian titles at stake, the winner is invited to compete at the World Oyster Opening Championships in Ireland in September!
+Shuckers must be both fast and tidy – and it’s not just the Australian titles at stake – the winner is invited to compete at the World Oyster Opening Championships!

 This event is proudly supported by Australia’s Oyster Coast, Australia’s largest producer of Sydney Rock Oysters.